Tricycle landing gear: Comparison of tricycle gear and taildragger

-Tricycle gear is essentially the reverse of conventional landing gear or taildragger.
+Tricycle gear is the opposite of "conventional landing gear" or "taildragger".
 On the ground, tricycle aircraft have a visibility advantage for the pilot as the nose of the aircraft is level, whereas the high nose of the taildragger can block the view ahead.
 Tricycle gear aircraft are much less liable to 'nose over' as can happen if a taildragger hits a bump or has the brakes heavily applied.
 In a nose-over, the aircraft's tail rises and the propeller strikes the ground, causing damage.
 The tricycle layout reduces the possibility of a ground loop, because the main gear lies behind the center of mass.
 However, tricycle aircraft can be susceptible to wheel-barrowing.
 The nosewheel equipped aircraft also is easier to handle on the ground in high winds due to its wing negative angle of attack.
-Student pilots are able to safely master nosewheel equipped aircraft more quickly.
+Student pilots are able to safely master nosewheel-equipped aircraft more quickly.